OfficeDev/office-js-docs-pr/docs/testing/runtimes.md

   - 5 minutes has elapsed since the triggering event.
   - The user changes focus from the window where the event was triggered, such as a message compose window.

+A JavaScript-runtime uses less memory and starts up faster than a browser runtime, but has fewer features.

 ## Browser runtime

 Office add-ins use a different browser type runtime depending on the platform in which Office is running (web, Mac, or Windows), and on the version and build of Windows and Office.
 For example, if the user is running Office on the web in a FireFox browser, then the Firefox runtime is used.
 If the user is running Office on Mac, then the Safari runtime is used.
 If the user is running Office on Windows, then either an Edge or Internet Explorer provides the runtime, depending on the version of Windows and Office.
 Details can be found in [Browsers used by Office Add-ins](../concepts/browsers-used-by-office-web-add-ins.md).

 All of these runtimes include an HTML rendering engine and provide support for [WebSockets](https://developer.mozilla.org/docs/Web/API/WebSockets_API), [Full CORS (Cross-Origin Resource Sharing)](https://developer.mozilla.org/docs/Web/HTTP/CORS), and [local storage](https://developer.mozilla.org/docs/Web/API/Window/localStorage), and cookies.

-A browser runtime lifespan varies depending on the feature that it implements.
+A browser runtime lifespan varies depending on the feature that it implements and on whether it is being shared or not.

-- When an add-in with a task pane is launched a browser runtime starts.
-It shuts down when the add-in is closed.
+- When an add-in with a task pane is launched, a browser runtime starts.
+It shuts down when the task pane is closed, unless the runtime is being shared, in which case it shuts down when the document is closed.
 - When a dialog is opened, a browser runtime starts.
 It shuts down when the dialog is closed.
 - When a function command is executed (which happens when a user selects its button or menu item), a browser runtime starts, unless it is a shared runtime that is already running.
-If it is a shared runtime it shuts down when the add-in is closed.
+If it is a shared runtime it shuts down when the document is closed.
 If it is an unshared runtime, it shuts down when the first of the following occurs:

   - The function command calls the `completed` method of its event parameter.
   - 5 minutes has elapsed since the triggering event.
 (If a dialog was opened in the function command and it is still open when the parent runtime times-out, the dialog runtime stays running until the dialog is closed.)

 - When an Excel custom function is using a shared runtime, then a browser type runtime starts when the custom function calculates if the shared runtime has not already started for some other reason.
-It shuts down when the add-in is closed.
+It shuts down when the document is closed.

 > [!NOTE]
-> When a runtime is being [shared](#shared-runtime), it is possible to close the task pane without shutting down the add-in.
+> When a runtime is being [shared](#shared-runtime), it is possible for your code to close the task pane without shutting down the add-in.
 See [Show or hide the task pane of your Office Add-in](../develop/show-hide-add-in.md) for more information.

+A browser runtime has more features than a JavaScript-only runtime, but starts up slower and uses more memory.

 ### Shared runtime

 A "shared runtime" isn't a type of runtime.
 It refers to a [browser type runtime](#browser-runtime) that is being shared by features of the add-in that would otherwise each have their own runtime.
 Specifically, you have the option of configuring the add-in's task pane and function commands to share a runtime.
-In an Excel add-in, you also can configure a custom function to share the runtime of a task pane or function command or both.
-When you do this, the custom function is running in a browser type runtime, instead of a [JavaScript-only runtime](#javascript-only-runtime) as it otherwise would.
+In an Excel add-in, you also can configure custom functions to share the runtime of a task pane or function command or both.
+When you do this, the custom functions are running in a browser type runtime, instead of a [JavaScript-only runtime](#javascript-only-runtime) as it otherwise would.
 See [Configure your add-in to use a shared runtime](../develop/configure-your-add-in-to-use-a-shared-runtime.md) for information about the benefits and limitations of sharing runtimes and instructions for configuring the add-in to use a shared runtime.
+In brief, the JavaScript-only runtime uses less memory and starts up faster, but has fewer features.

 > [!NOTE]
 > - You can share runtimes only in Excel, PowerPoint, and Word.
 > - You cannot configure a dialog to share a runtime.
-Each dialog always has its own.
+Each dialog always has its own, except when the dialog is launched in Office on the web with the `displayInIFrame` option set to `true`.
 > - A shared runtime never uses the original Microsoft Edge WebView (EdgeHTML) runtime.
 If the conditions for using Microsoft Edge with WebView2 (Chromium-based) are met (as specified in [Browsers used by Office Add-ins](../concepts/browsers-used-by-office-web-add-ins.md)), then that runtime is used.
 Otherwise, the Internet Explorer 11 runtime is used.